Produvia-Weaver/weaver_device_scanner/README.md

 ### How To Use Weaver SDK
 - Simply add the android SDK library to your build.gradle
-- [Join our beta program] to receive your Weaver-SDK API KEY
+- [Sign up] to receive your Weaver-SDK API KEY - check out our [getting started video]
 - Also checkout the [Android Documentation]